 Does hospice provide support after the patient’s death?

 Caregiver grief and emotional distress does not end with the death of their loved one.
 Hospices offer continued support for caregivers for as long as a full year following the death of a loved one.
 Most hospices organize bereavement and support groups for anyone who experienced such a loss, regardless if your loved one was a patient in their care.
 Some hospices can provide assistance in financial planning for a funeral.
-Bereaved family members are often ill equipped to organize funeral arrangements and hospice volunteers can provide assistance in these negotiations.
+Bereaved family members are often ill-equipped to organize funeral arrangements and hospice volunteers can provide assistance in these plans.

 Additional links to resources for caregivers: